 Independent / Non-Corporate Media

 The Lowdown is a publication with a focus on health care.
 It aims to provide “evidence-based journalism and research on the NHS.”
 Open Democracy : Our NHS is a sub-domain of Open Democracy and is dedicated to providing a platform for directly reporting NHS news ignored by corporate media.
 Many outspoken NHS professionals have made use of this platform.
 Public Matters is a blog from Deborah Harrington and Jessica Ormerod, former members of the National Health Action Party.
-They write various essays that make connections between different public services.
+They write various essays that draw links between different public services.
 The link will take you to their essays relating to the NHS.
 The Canary is an IMPRESS-regulated news platform established in 2015.
 They have helpfully organised their articles by topic.
 The link will take you to their articles relating to the NHS.
 Evolve Politics is an IMPRESS-regulated news and current affairs website founded in 2015.
 The link will take you to their articles relating to the NHS.
 Another Angry Voice is the blog site of Thomas G. Clark, started in 2010.
 We highly recommend his articles for their well researched and insightful content.
 The link will take you to his articles relating to the NHS.
 Red Pepper is a non-partisan anti-capitalist quarterly magazine that (to some extent) pitches itself as a resource for campaigners.
 It has published a lot of articles (some very useful) relating to the NHS.
 The Skwawkbox founded in 2009, “is written to try to present information and analysis that will rarely make it into the mainstream media because it doesn't fit their agenda and the narrative they want to present.”
 The link will take you to their articles relating to the NHS.
 Spinwatch founded in 2005, investigates the way that the public relations (PR) industry and corporate & government propaganda distort public debate and undermine democracy.
 The link will take you to their articles relating to health issues in the UK and Europe.

 Articles by Dr Jacky Davis